 Who dated Diane Keaton?

-• Warren Beatty dated Diane Keaton from ? until ?.
+Warren Beatty dated Diane Keaton from ? until ?.
 The age gap was 8 years, 9 months and 6 days.

-• Woody Allen dated Diane Keaton from until .
+Woody Allen dated Diane Keaton from until .
 The age gap was 10 years, 1 months and 6 days.

 Diane Keaton

-She was further Oscar-nominated for her roles as activist Louise Bryant in Reds (1981), a leukemia patient in Marvin's Room (1996), and a dramatist in Something's Gotta Give (2003).
-She is known for her roles in dramatic films such as Looking for Mr. Goodbar (1977), Interiors (1978), and Crimes of the Heart (1986), as well as comedic roles in Manhattan (1979), Baby Boom (1987), Father of the Bride (1991), its 1995 sequel, Manhattan Murder Mystery (1993), The First Wives Club (1996), The Family Stone (2005), Finding Dory (2016), and Book Club (2018).
+Keaton was further Oscar-nominated for her roles as activist Louise Bryant in the historical epic Reds (1981), a leukemia patient in the family drama Marvin's Room (1996), and a dramatist in the romantic comedy Something's Gotta Give (2003).
+She was known for her roles in dramatic films such as Looking for Mr. Goodbar (1977), Interiors (1978), Shoot the Moon (1982), and Crimes of the Heart (1986), as well as comedic roles in Manhattan (1979), Baby Boom (1987), Father of the Bride (1991), its 1995 sequel, Manhattan Murder Mystery (1993), The First Wives Club (1996), The Family Stone (2005), Finding Dory (2016), Book Club (2018) and it's 2023 sequel.
+As a filmmaker, she directed three films.

 Henry Warren Beatty (né Beaty; born March 30, 1937) is an American actor and filmmaker.
 His career has spanned over six decades, and he has received an Academy Award and three Golden Globe Awards.
 He also received the Irving G. Thalberg Award in 1999, the BAFTA Fellowship in 2002, the Kennedy Center Honors in 2004, the Cecil B. DeMille Award in 2007, and the AFI Life Achievement Award in 2008.